constroy/GMF_WinSh/README.md

 # GMF_WinSh
-A simple windows command processor for learning.
+A simple command processor for Windows.